marketneutral/alphatools/README.md

 [![Python](https://img.shields.io/badge/Python-3.5|3.6-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Build Status](https://travis-ci.org/marketneutral/alphatools.svg?branch=master)](https://travis-ci.org/marketneutral/alphatools)

-This package aims to provide tested environments within which best-in-class open source tools across **both** financial research (e.g., zipline, alphelens, and pyfolio) and machine learning (e.g., LightGBM, PyMC3, PyTorch, fastai) operate together.
-The "stable" enviroment is on Python 3.5 and does not include fastai.
-The "latest" environment is on Python 3.6 and relies on the backwards compatibility PEP for packages which state only 3.5 support (e.g., zipline).
-This environment incldes the pre-release of PyTorch 1.0 and fastai.
+This package aims to provide tested environments within which best-in-class open source tools across **both** financial research (e.g., `zipline`, `alphelens`, and `pyfolio`) and machine learning (e.g., `LightGBM`, `PyMC3`, `pytorch`, and `fastai`) operate together.
+The "stable" enviroment is on Python 3.5 and does not include `fastai`.
+The "latest" environment is on Python 3.6 and relies on the backwards compatibility PEP for packages which state only 3.5 support (e.g., `zipline`).
+The latest environment incldes the pre-release of PyTorch 1.0 and fastai 1.0.x.
 The PyTorch version in both environments is currently "CPU" only (i.e., no GPU/CUDA for now).

 Additionally, this package provides functions to make the equity alpha factor research process more accessible and productive.
 Convenience functions sit on top of [zipline](https://github.com/quantopian/zipline) and, specifically, the [`Pipeline`](https://www.quantopian.com/help#pipeline-api) cross-sectional classes and functions in that package. `alphatools` allows you to